tudelft-iv/view-of-delft-prediction-devkit/docs/installation.md

 See the [official Miniconda page](https://conda.io/en/latest/miniconda.html).

 #### Setup a Conda environment
-We create a new Conda environment named `vod`.
-We will use this environment for both VOD and nuImages.
+We create a new Conda environment named `vod-devkit`.
 ```
-conda create --name vod python=3.7
+conda create --name vod-devkit python=3.7
 ```

 #### Activate the environment
-If you are inside the virtual environment, your shell prompt should look like: `(vod) user@computer:~$` If that is not the case, you can enable the virtual environment using:
+If you are inside the virtual environment, your shell prompt should look like: `(vod-devkit) user@computer:~$` If that is not the case, you can enable the virtual environment using:
 ```
-conda activate vod
+conda activate vod-devkit
 ```
 To deactivate the virtual environment, use:
 ```